corndog-overflow/courseRegProject/README.md

 # disclaimer
-I, Sadman Kabir, am only responsible for the Registration Page of the frontend and Demo Video. (and the pixel art of our wonderful school mascot Rhett)
+I was responsible for the frontend of the application.

 ## Building the project
 To build this project you must have python and flutter installed on your system.
 To run the project go to the ui folder and type the command: